JesusGanG/frontend-project-44/README.md

 ### 1. Brain-even

 The player is shown a random number.
-He needs to answer yes if the number is even, or no if it is odd.
+He needs to answer "yes" if the number is even, or "no" if it is odd.

 [![asciicast](https://asciinema.org/a/vHoVB5axbKubYaDarh88n1hZR.svg)](https://asciinema.org/a/vHoVB5axbKubYaDarh88n1hZR)